Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 5. Click the [SAVE] button.
 The edited fixed booking is now saved in the batch.

-  > [Info] If you click the [CANCEL] button, the changes will not be saved.
+  > [Info] If you click the [CANCEL] button, the changes will be rejected.

 ## Delete a fixed booking

-You can delete an existing fixed booking in a fixed booking batch.
+You can delete a fixed booking in a fixed booking batch.

 #### Prerequisites